drugscom/dustjs-helpers/README.md

 You can look at a [list of the helpers](http://www.dustjs.com/guides/dust-helpers/) contained in this package, along with usage examples, on the website.

 The [changelog](https://github.com/linkedin/dustjs-helpers/blob/master/CHANGELOG.md) documents all added, deprecated, and removed functionality.

+## Fork
+Updating peer dependencies and to publish new .